wethod/learning-center-staging/content/glossary/index.md

 This value indicates the estimated value of a project, weighted on its probability.

-### Revenue Pipeline

-This value is the sum of all the pipeline projects' expected value.

 ### Production Value

 This value indicates *how much a project has produced *at a specific moment in time.
 This is calculated by multiplying the project's value for the project's percentage of completion (obtained from the Project Status).For example, a project with: